IDI-Systems/acre2/docs/wiki/user/installation.md

 ### Troubleshooting

-- **WARNING: ACRE IS NOT CONNECTED TO TEAMSPEAK!**
+- **WARNING: ACRE is not connected to Mumble/TeamSpeak!**
-Make sure to launch both Arma 3 (Steam) and TeamSpeak 3 as admin, or neither.
+Make sure to launch both Arma 3 (Steam) and Mumble/TeamSpeak 3 as admin, or neither.

 - **Radio beeps not audible on dedicated server**
 Make sure your `server.cfg` has `"b64"` whitelisted in `allowedLoadFileExtensions[]` and `allowedPreprocessFileExtensions[]` if you are using that.
 Let your server administrator know if you have no idea what this means.